shun4423/ggplot2_GUI/README.md

 2. Use offline

    a.
-Install the missing libraries.
+Install the missing .

    b.
 Create a folder in C:\Users\your user name\Documents\R and store each R file and www.